DAVID TOBEY'S NEW

-Some of his earlier imaginaries, developmental to his latest discoveries can be seen on this website here, but see the show on the 19th to see the many new ones.
+Some of his earlier imaginaries, developmental to his latest discoveries can be seen on this website here, but see the show in person to really appreciate them.

-More information about the show is in the press release now available here.
+More information is in the press release now available here.

 ABOUT THE ARTIST

 David Tobey is a painter and sculptor who has had an active life-long career as a professional violinist and visual artist as well as a music & art teacher.
 The son of the noted historical painter Alton S. Tobey, in his early years he studied with his father and at the Art Student's League in New York and received his Master's degree in Art from the College of New Rochelle.
 David is an alumnus of the Juilliard School who was selected in 2004 as one of 100 of their most outstanding alumni, and he is a founding member and violinist with the Westchester Philharmonic Orchestra and he performs with many other musical groups.